adrenak/gorky/content/getstarted.md

 }
 ```

+Beyond the defaults, you can also create custom elements and group them together.
+See `sidebar.json` for an example.

 ## Post Format

 Post files can have **any filename** you want - there are no naming requirements!
 All metadata is defined in YAML frontmatter at the top of each markdown file.